John M. Truluck, SCCED

 Marketing and Investor Relations Administrator

-Brooks will guide marketing and communications efforts to facilitate new business and economic development and support the vitality of existing industry.
-Additionally, she will engage current and prospective investors while working toward the advancement of DCED’s strategic goals.
+Brooks guides marketing and communications efforts to facilitate new business and economic development and support the vitality of existing industry in the county.
+Additionally, she will engage with current and prospective investors while working toward the advancement of DCED’s strategic goals.
 She is directly responsible for all of the organization’s communications platforms including public relations, marketing collateral and social/digital media, as well as stakeholder events.